 However, if your loved one was an independent contractor—not an employee—when he or she got electrocuted at work, then your family may be able to file an electric shock lawsuit for wrongful death against the business that hired your loved one.

-Regardless of whether your loved one was an employee or an independent contractor, your family may be able to file an electric shock lawsuit for wrongful death against any responsible third parties whose negligence caused and/or contributed to your electrical injury.
+Regardless of whether your loved one was an employee or an independent contractor, your family may be able to file an electric shock lawsuit for wrongful death against any responsible third parties whose negligence caused and/or contributed to your electricity accident-related injury.

 Average electric shock settlement amount

-Unfortunately, there is no public or private entity—at either the state or the national level—that collects, updates, reports, and/or publishes data about the average electric shock settlement amount.
+Unfortunately, there is no public or private entity—at either the state or the national level—that collects, updates, reports, and/or publishes data about the average settlement amount for electricity related accidents.
 This is where the experience, reputation, and knowledge of your electrocution attorney really matter most.

-If you want to find out how much your electric shock settlement is worth, you can call us for a free consultation with one of our experienced electrocution attorneys.
+If you want to find out how much your settlement is worth, you can call us for a free consultation with one of our experienced electrocution attorneys.

-How much compensation for electric shock that you may be able to recover in your electric shock settlement depends on such factors as (1) your injuries; (2) your current and future medical needs; (3) whether you are disabled from working; (4) your pain and suffering; and (5) your lawyer’s experience, track record, and reputation.
+The amount of compensation you may recover in a settlement for an electricity-related accident depends on several factors, including (1) the severity of your injuries, (2) your current and future medical needs, (3) whether your ability to work is affected, (4) your pain and suffering, and (5) your lawyer’s experience, track record, and reputation.

-The bottom line is that attorneys who are known for going to trial can obtain an electric shock settlement for more money and often much faster.
+The bottom line is that attorneys who are known for going to trial can obtain a settlement for your electricity accident related injuries for more money and often much faster.

 Who are the liable parties that can be sued in an electric shock lawsuit?